muricans/rule34xxxJSON/README.md

 ## Usage

-Use a GET method to recieve posts.
+Use a GET method to receive posts.

 To add tags use ?tags=tag+other_tag